MartinLoef/fs-homeowners/readme.md

 For the project, **Django** was used as framework, with **Heroku** for hosting the site and database and **Amazon (AWS)** for file storage.

 ## UX
+With a site that is aimed at fpr closed communities, the sign up should be limited.
+The only way a user should be able to join a site like this, is when the board of owners can acknowledge that the user is indeed a new resident.
+A contact option would be a nice way to get in touch.

+The other goals are that members should be able to post blogs and events.
+This will most likely be done on a small device when people are sitting on the couch, bed or any other travelling spot.

+In case of organized events, on behalf of the board, a cart and payment options should be in place in order to handle these kind of functionality.

+The site has a main focus on the smaller devices instead of the larger devices.

+#### Wireframe and User Stories
+For user stories and wireframe mockups created as part of this project, see the [**Word document**]

 ## Features
 ### Existing Features
+- Opening page with a with a picture of a appartment complex (currently the on I live in)
+   **a.** Sign In Button to the login page <br>
+   **b.** Button to open the contact form in case of no account
+- Navbar containing links to (when not authenticated):
+   **a.** homepage / index page<br>
+   **b.** sign-in page
+- Navbar containing links to (when authenticated as normal user:
+   **a.** homepage / index page <br>
+   **b.** OrderHistory <br>
+   **c.** Blogs <br>
+   **d.** Events<br>
+   **e.** Cart<br>
+- Navbar containing links to (when authenticated as Admin user:
+   **a.** homepage / index page <br>
+   **b.** OrderHistory <br>
+   **c.** Blogs <br>
+   **d.** Events<br>
+   **e.** Add User <br>
+   **f.** Registered Users Overview<br>

+- Overview page shows<br>
+  **a.** the next 5 upcoming events<br>
+  **b.** the latest posted blog<br>
+  **b.** the newest added event<br>

+- Contact form transcript is only mailed to the registered mail account from the appartment board
+- Cart page linking to checkout page
+- Blog page showing all blogs
+- Event page showing all events
+- OrderHistory page showing all orders that were done by that user
+- Checkout with (test) payment system for credit card using Stripe
+- Mail sent to user after checkout with list of items, submitted address and order ID
+- Staff / Admin page added into the site
+   **a.** Register / Add User --> new mamber will receive an email that accout is created (has to go password reset functionality)
+   **b.** Activate or suspend User
+- Standard Django admin pages allow addition, change or deletion of events, blogs, users, comments, orders
+- Account owners can reset their passwords themselves via the 'I forgot my login option' on the signin page.

 ### Features Left to Implement
+- Overview of payed subscribers for events (so other people know who is going)
+- Add emoticons to comments
+- Edit possibility of a comment when you are the writer of the comment
+- Further Mail styling
+- Upgrade to Stripe v3
+- Add more payment options (and receivers --> organizer vs VvE bankaccount)

 ## Technologies Used
 - **HTML**, **CSS**, **Javascript/jQuery**, **Python** were all at the heart of things